group-0070/ConventionManager/phase1/README.txt

 if you want to test them.
 For MessageControllerTest, you may need to run test cases one by one, and only manually clear the testMessages.txt file after certain test cases which contain file.delete() (same applies to readNoFileExistTest in UserAccountDataProvider for testAccounts.txt).

-===Question===
-1. Could we have a static variable constant when reads the file for splitting?
-2. Our test cases are not completely independent of each other (e.g. see messaging_system_test.MessageControllerTest.java).
-Hence, we have to keep the testMessages.txt file undeleted after running all the test cases, and manually clear it before running a new round of test cases.
-Is there a way to automate this process if we want to delete the file only after we execute all the test cases in order?
-(Could we use JUnit5.4?)
-3. We are brainstorming for new features to be implemented in phase2, and we wonder if supporting another language (such as Mandarin) counts as a new feature for requirement 3, or does it have to be French?
-4. Can we use a Markdown file for the README file for phase2?

 ===Clean Architecture Layer===
 (classes labeled with (I) implemented its own interface)